zmalone/chef-web-docs/source/delivery/get-started/install-chef-delivery/next/_index.md

-Next, you'll set up your workstation to interact with Delivery.
+Next, you'll create an organization and set up an initial user account.